udayakumar-s/ej2-angular-docs/ej2-angular/getting-started/systemjs.md

 domainurl: ##DomainURL##
 ---

-# Systemjs in Angular Getting started component
+# Systemjs with Angular Getting started component

 Refer to the following steps to create an angular application with `SystemJS` using Syncfusion Angular UI Components (Essential JS 2).